Today’s Reading: 2 Samuel 20-21

 Now there was famine in the days of David for three years, year after year; and David inquired of the Lord.
 And the Lord answered, “It is because of Saul and his bloodthirsty house, because he killed the Gibeonites.”…So they performed all that the king had commanded.
 And after that God heeded the prayer for the land.

-The words found in 2 Chronicles 7:14 tell us that if we humble ourselves and pray, God will forgive our sins and heal our land.
+2 Chronicles 7:14 tells us that if we humble ourselves and pray, God will forgive our sins and heal our land.
 For encouragement we may want to read 2 Chronicles 7:12-18.

 PRAYER FOR TODAY: